Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

     background-color: lightgreen;
 }
 ```
-**Explanation**: The `.left-side` is floated to the left, allowing the `.right-side` to dynamically adjust its width using `calc(100% - 200px);`.
-This calculation subtracts the width of the left column from the container's total width, ensuring the right side adapts based on available space.
+**Explanation**: By floating the `.left-side` to the left, we allow the `.right-side` to automatically adjust its width with `calc(100% - 200px);`.
+This dynamic calculation subtracts the fixed width of the left column from the total container width, ensuring the right side is responsive to the remaining space.

-### Positioning Layout
+**CSS Positioning Layout**
-Positioning is valuable for explicit spatial control in a layout, useful for overlaying elements or setting a component within a specific area.
+Positioning allows for precise control over layout elements, ideal for complex positioning needs.

 ```css
 .container {